Analysis | Here’s Why Farmers Matter So Much to India’s Modi

 6. What are the political parties proposing?

-Modi’s government is said to be planning to replace the current system of subsidies with cash handouts to farmers and is also weighing payments to bridge the shortfall between the prices farmers receive and the state-set procurement rates.
-It’s also considering reducing crop insurance premiums and offering coverage for more crops and to farmers who rent.
+Modi’s plan to support 120 million farmers, announced in the February budget, will cost 750 billion rupees ($10.6 billion) annually from April, handing those with up to 2 hectares (4.9 acres) three payments of 2,000 rupees per year.
+There’s also 200 billion rupees to go around in the current fiscal year.
+Modi’s government is considering reducing crop insurance premiums and offering coverage for more crops and to farmers who rent.
 Congress is promising to waive farmers’ loans on a national scale.
 It’s a policy that paid off in state elections in December, when Congress took three states from Modi’s Bharatiya Janata Party and promptly waived some loans.
 Credit Suisse Group AG analysts expect to see more debt relief in 2019, given the potential electoral payoff.
 Critics say that loan waivers tend to benefit wealthier land-owners rather than the landless poor.
 Rahul Gandhi’s opposition party is also pledging to hand cash to the poor.

 7. How will the parties pay for this?